 Although a community center is desired by residents, the Town will need to investigate the feasibility of and support for building a new facility.
-Likewise, health care is not available on the island to the extent desired.
-Because residents must go to the mainland for health care services, there is a need to study the feasibility of and support for helping to bring additional health care services to the island.
+Health care is available on the island.
+Because some residents must go to the mainland for additional health care services, there is a need to study the feasibility of and support for helping to bring additional health care services to the island.